Diderot-Language/examples/heron/README.md

 	input int numval ("how many values to compute") = 100;
 	input real eps ("relative error convergence test") = 0.000001;

-becomes in the usage information:
+become in the usage information:

 	-minval <val> = min value to find root of (double); default: "1.000000" -maxval <val> = max value to find root of (double); default: "100.000000"